ericpardee/hugo/ericpardee.com/content/docs/IT/Markdown-Resume.md

 - Certifications
 - Education

-Each section can be their own little Markdown file and then I can use pandoc to combine them.

-I can also do things like add dynamic content.
-For example, I like to use different emails depending on who I am sharing my resume with.
-With a little `Makefile` and some `envsubst`, voila.
+Each of these segments became individual Markdown files.
+Using Pandoc, I could seamlessly merge them.
+Moreover, I could introduce dynamic content, such as customizing my email based on the recipient.
+A judicious use of `Makefile` and `envsubst` made this a breeze.

-Of course someone else had already thought of this and I respectfully stole a lot of my work from Mr. Vid Luther: <https://luther.io/markdown-resume/>.
-I essentially cloned his GitHub repo, divided up his `resume.md` into markdown sections, and added a Makefile to compose the final PDF.
+While the idea was innovative, I wasn't the pioneer.
+I drew inspiration from Mr. Vid Luther's approach, as seen here: <https://luther.io/markdown-resume/>.
+I adapted his GitHub repository, segmenting his `resume.md` into distinct markdown sections, and incorporated a Makefile to craft the ultimate PDF resume.
+By leveraging git, I can create a branch for each role and a tag for every job application.

-## The Final Result
+## The Revelation

-I love it.
+The transformation has been remarkable.

-I can have resumes for all the potential roles I'd entertain at some point:
+Now, I have the ability to tailor resumes for an array of roles I'm passionate about:

 - Director of SRE / DevOps
 - SRE / DevOps Manager